Loading

 Answer

 It helps but is not necessary to get around in Cartagena.
-All hotel concierges and most restaurant and bar staff speak English.
+Most hotel concierges and most restaurant and bar staff speak English.
 I would also recommend downloading Google Translate to assist you if you run into trouble communicating with someone.

 Question